EliDetmers/SEMN/Design Files/UserGuide.md

 ## 10. Enjoy Using the App!

 - Congratulations!
-You are now ready to use DreamCanvas to upload photos, train AI models, and create AI-generated images with your chosen subjects.
+You are now ready to use Dreamscape to upload photos, train AI models, and create AI-generated images with your chosen subjects.

 Remember to respect copyright laws and intellectual property rights when uploading and using images in the app.
 Have fun exploring the creative possibilities with AI-generated images!